Hqndler/Yolobatch/README.md

 Do for the first file everything in MkvToolNix, then copy the command line via `Multiplexer -> Show command line`

-and launch the script `py yolobatch.py`.
+and open a terminal and launch the script `py yolobatch.py`.
 Done !

 ## Add fonts with -f argument